Home

 Books by Dr. Messonnier:

-This is a complex topic, and we've only scratched the surface here.
-Which vaccines your cat receives, and on what schedule, has to be a personal choice for each cat owner.
+This is a complex topic with differing views.
+Unless the law requires it, which vaccines your cat receives, and on what schedule, has to be a personal choice for each cat owner.

 Check this page on the risks of vaccination and resources to help you make an informed decision.